 Some nuisance ordinances address noise or odors, others specifically prohibit keeping animals if doing so creates conditions that cause an offensive odor.
-The ordinance might even require the owner to remove animal waste every week or require the owner to otherwise address the smell.
+The ordinance might even require the owner to remove animal waste every week or to otherwise address the smell.

 Many jurisdictions make it easy to file complaints, either online or in person, over the phone, or by mail.
-The instructions for properly filing a complaint vary from place to place, so contact your local code enforcement department.
+The instructions for properly filing it vary from place to place.
 The department might have a form for you to complete or might just take your information in person or over the phone.
 When filing a complaint, you will need to provide the following basic information:

 Whether you can file an anonymous complaint will depend on the rules in your city or county.
 Some municipalities accept them.
 If your intent is to keep your name secret, be sure to make that clear to the code enforcement department.